 Keep a notebook handy to list questions as they come to mind.
 This will happen when you communicate with other people about your intentions as well as when you are lying in bed or at work.
 (Another reason to find someone you trust to be on this journey with you—others will think of questions you haven’t.)

 Read all that you can and list anything that doesn’t 100% make sense to you.
 Even if there’s the potential for it to be explained to you, later on, it’s a great way to start gauging what information you need when you meet with a professional.

-Take notes during any and all meetings.
-Should you need clarification on a term or process, you can list questions for follow up.
+Take notes during any meetings.
+Should you need clarification on a term or process, you can list questions for follow-up.

 Talk with others who have been in your position if at all possible.
 People may have a list of questions that others had hoped to get answers to that didn’t get addressed.
 This is a good time to also ask some questions you may have already drafted.

 Need more help drafting questions?
 Here are 22 questions to ask an adoption agency before choosing one.

 How Does Adoption Work: Stay in the Know.